 - Observing farming practices – explaining things that the group may see during their visit.
 These activities depend on time of day or season.

-We can also extend this living classoom to school work experience programmes, this can be for one or two weeks depending on the child or school’s preference.
+We can also extend this living classoom to school work experience programmes, this can be for one or two weeks depending on the child or school’s preference, at a small cost.

 Please download following documents for your school visit…